TreePIR: Efficient Private Retrieval of Merkle Proofs via Tree Colorings with Fast Indexing and Zero Storage Overhead: Private Retrieval of Merkle Proofs

-In this section, we first describe the problem of parallel private retrieval of Merkle proofs and then propose an efficient solution that is based on the novel concept of tree coloring (Algorithm~\ref{algo:coloring-based-PIR}).
-We also introduce a fast algorithm with no communication overhead to resolve the \textit{sub-index problem}: after partitioning a height-$h$ tree into $h$ sets of nodes $C_1,C_2,\ldots,C_h$, one must be able to quickly determine the sub-index of an arbitrary node $j$ in $C_i$, for every $i=1,2,\ldots,h$.
-We note that existing solutions to this problem often require the client to perform $\O(N)$ operations, where $N$ is the number of nodes in the tree.
-Our algorithm only requires the client to perform $\O(h^3)=\O\big((\log N)^3\big)$ operations.
-Finally, we provide detailed descriptions and a theoretical comparison of our work and existing schemes in the literature.
+We first describe the problem of private retrieval of Merkle proofs and then propose TreePIR, an efficient solution based on the novel concept of tree coloring.
+We also introduce a fast algorithm with no communication overhead to resolve the \textit{sub-index problem}, described as follows: after partitioning a height-$h$ tree into $h$ sub-databases $C_1,C_2,\ldots,C_h$ of tree nodes, one must be able to efficiently determine the sub-index of an arbitrary node $j$ in $C_i$, for every $i=1,2,\ldots,h$.
+We note that PBC~\cite{angel2018} indexing has complexity $\O(N)$ in time or space, where $N=2^{h+1}-2$ is the number of nodes in the tree (excluding the root).
+TreePIR only requires the client to perform $\O(h^3)$ operations.
+Finally, we explain how to use TreePIR to improve several existing schemes in the literature~\cite{LueksGoldberg2015,angel2018,mughees2022vectorized,Pirana2024}.